Global-in-time Strichartz estimates and cubic Schr\"odinger equation in a conical singular space: Preliminary: analysis results associated with

 \subsection{$L^p$-product chain rule}

 The $L^p$-product rule for fractional derivatives in Euclidean spaces was first proved by Christ and Weinstein \cite{CW}.
-The chain rules for differential operators of non-integer order.
-For example, if $1<p<\infty$ and $s>0$, then
+The chain rules of differential operators of non-integer order is valid for $(-\Delta_{\R^n})^{\frac s2}$.
+For example, if $1<p<\infty$ and $s>0$, then we have

 whenever $\frac1p=\frac1{p_1}+\frac1{p_2}=\frac1{p_3}+\frac1{p_4}$.
 For a textbook presentation of these theorems and original references, see \cite{Taylor1}.
-However, there is a bit difference from this if one considers the perturbation of inverse-square potential; we refer the reader to \cite{KMVZZ1}.
-Since we here consider the solution of the nonlinear equation on $H^1(X)$, the result corresponding to Riesz transform is easy to be obtained due to Hassell-Lin \cite{HL} which concluded that: let $\nabla_g=(\partial_r, r^{-1}\nabla_h)$ the gradient on $X$, then there exists a constant $C$ such that
+However, there are some differences about this chain rule if one consider the perturbation of inverse-square potential, see \cite{KMVZZ1,ZZJFA}.
+Since in our work we consider the solution of the nonlinear equation on $H^1(X)$, the result corresponding to Riesz transform can be obtained from Hassell-Lin \cite{HL} which concluded that: let $\nabla_g=(\partial_r, r^{-1}\nabla_h)$ be the gradient on $X$, then there exists a constant $C$ such that